 - Soot is incompletely burned carbon from burning of fossil fuels.
-It coats leaves, preventing sunlight to aid photosynthesis.
+It coats leaves, reducing their ability to photosynthesise.
 Soot is also harmful for humans to breathe, leading to an increased risk of bronchitis and lung cancer.
 It mixes with snow in the Arctic areas and causes melting of the ice.

 - Combustion (burning) of fossil fuels pollutes the air with carbon dioxide, carbon monoxide and sulphur dioxide.
 Sulphur dioxide and oxides of nitrogen dissolve in water in clouds and form acid rain.
 Acid rain causes breathing problems, damage to trees and erosion of buildings.
 Carbon dioxide and some other gases are called greenhouse gases.
 They trap heat from the Sun in the atmosphere, which leads to global warming.

 Smog is formed when smoke particles mix with fog.
 Smog is a major problem in large cities and damages the lungs.

 CFCs produced by aerosols and refrigerators damage the ozone layer, which protects the Earth from ultraviolet radiation, leading to an increase in skin cancer.